mesosphere/dcos-docs-site/pages/1.12/installing/evaluation/mesosphere-supported-methods/aws/index.md

 ---
 layout: layout.pug
-excerpt: Guide for DC/OS on AWS using the Universal Installer
+title: Deploying DC/OS on AWS using the Universal Installer
-title: DC/OS on AWS using the Universal Installer
+excerpt: Guide for installing DC/OS on AWS using the Universal Installer
-navigationTitle: Basic AWS
+navigationTitle: Universal Installer on AWS
 menuWeight: 0
 ---